henryw374/clojure.log4j2/README.md

     (log/with-location)
     (log/with-throwable *e)
     ; finally log string or Message etc
-    (log/log "foo"))
+    (log/log {"foo" "bar"}))
 ```
 ## Config

-This is optional.
-You can configure log4j2 with xml etc as you like, but if you prefer
+Configure log4j2 with xml etc as you like, but if you prefer
 to do it programmatically, there is a little sugar in this lib that might help a bit.

 Configure logger before logging